Chart Color Schemes

 Infrastructure

-Branyan has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Branyan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the area.
-Key projects include The Ridge on Branyan, Bundaberg GHAG Solar PV Park, Vitwood Branyan Estate, and Branvale Estate.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 potential impactful projects.
+Key ones are The Ridge on Branyan, Bundaberg GHAG Solar PV Park, Vitwood Branyan Estate, and Branvale Estate.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.